kedro-org/kedro/docs/source/experiment_tracking/index.md

 ### Update the dependencies

-Update the `src/requirements.txt` file in your Kedro project by adding the following dataset to enable Matplotlib for your project:
+Update the `requirements.txt` file in your Kedro project by adding the following dataset to enable Matplotlib for your project:

 ```text
 kedro-datasets[matplotlib.MatplotlibWriter]~=1.1